Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Results

-\subsection{Prompt Revision}
+\subsubsection{Prompt Revision}

-We also evaluate whether an automated prompt adaptation system can substitute for human-driven adaptation.
-In the DALL-E 3 (Revised) condition, user prompts were silently rewritten by GPT-4 before being submitted to the image model.
-Although participants in this condition still outperformed those using DALL-E 2 (\(\Delta = 0.0069\); \(p = 0.042\)), they achieved substantially lower performance than participants using DALL-E 3 without revision.
-On average, automated prompt revision reduced the benefit of DALL-E 3 by 58\% (95\% CI: [40\%, 76\%]).
-Manual inspection of the revised prompts in the DALL-E 3 (Revised) arm confirms that GPT-4 often added extraneous details or subtly altered the intended meaning of participant instructions, leading to degraded performance.
-In this case, the automatic rewriting process was not well-aligned with the user's goal of replicating a specific target image as faithfully as possible.
-More broadly, this result highlights a potential risk of using invisible system-level prompt rewriting: when the objectives of the rewriting mechanism are not tightly aligned with user intent, even well-intentioned modifications can interfere with the user's ability to effectively guide the model.
+Finally, we examine whether automated prompt rewriting can serve as a substitute for human-driven prompt adaptation in the image replication task.
+In the DALL-E~3 (Revised) condition, user prompts were silently rewritten by GPT-4 before being submitted to the image model.
+Although participants in this condition still outperformed those using DALL-E~2 (\(\Delta = 0.0069\); \(p = 0.042\)), they achieved substantially lower performance than participants using DALL-E~3 without rewriting.
+On average, automated prompt revision reduced the benefit of DALL-E~3 by 58\% (95\% CI: [40\%, 76\%]).
+Qualitative inspection of revised prompts suggests that the rewriting process often introduced additional details or altered phrasing in ways that were misaligned with participants’ objective of replicating a specific target image as faithfully as possible.
+In this bounded, steerable task, such modifications reduced users’ ability to precisely control the model’s output and partially offset the performance gains achieved through direct user-side prompt adaptation.

-Together, these findings demonstrate that the performance gains observed when users are given access to a more capable generative model stem from both improvements in model architecture and changes in user behavior.
-Participants assigned to DALL-E 3 not only achieve higher performance but also write longer, more refined prompts over time.
-Our replay analysis shows that these adapted prompts account for nearly half of the overall performance improvement, with the remainder attributable to the model’s enhanced rendering capabilities.
-This pattern holds across the skill distribution: while lower-skilled users benefit more from model upgrades, prompt adaptation contributes consistently across all levels of baseline performance.
-Finally, automated prompt rewriting—when misaligned with user intent—fails to replicate the benefits of direct user adaptation.
-These results highlight the central role that prompting behavior plays in shaping how users interact with and benefit from improved generative AI systems.